The Macon Water Authority

 * Open the outside faucet to make sure it drains after the valve feeding this outdoor line has been cut off.

-For more information on winterizing your home or additional wise water use tips, contact the Macon Water Authority at 478-464-5600, or check out the Web site of the UGA Cooperative Extension Service.
+For more information on weatherizing your home, check out the website for the UGA Cooperative Extension Service.

 - Address